How We Build One of the Largest B2B E-commerce Platforms in the World

 As you can see, even though the systems serve the same purpose, the approaches to their development vary significantly.

 As I often highlight, the composition of the technical team should be determined by the goals and tasks of the project.
-In the scenarios we’ve been considering, we allocated a dedicated team immediately to our smaller project, and for the larger one, the team expanded gradually as additional tasks were assigned.
+In the scenarios we’ve been considering, we allocated a dedicated team immediately to our smaller project.
+For the larger one, the team expanded gradually as additional tasks were assigned.

-So, what kind of experts might be needed to create a B2B e-commerce platform?
+So, what experts are needed to create a B2B business development platform?

 First, let’s consider our B2B platform for selling pharmaceuticals: